boegel/easybuild-wiki/Bootstrapping-EasyBuild.md

 python bootstrap_eb.py /some/path
 ```

+The path you specify to the bootstrap script is where EasyBuild should be installed.
+If you also want software that is built using EasyBuild to be installed there, you'll need to set `EASYBUILDINSTALLPATH`, and/or looking into the [details on configuring EasyBuild](https://github.com/hpcugent/easybuild/wiki/Configuration).

 ### Sanity check

 **Please provide the results of the commands below as well, to verify that everything worked.**